MoseleyBioinformaticsLab/GOcats/doc/tutorial.rst

 With mapping files produced from the previous steps, it is possible to create a GAF with annotations mapped to the categories, or concepts, that we define.
 Let's consider our current "cell_locations" example and imagine that we have some gene set containing annotations in a GAF called "dataset_GAF.goa" in the home directory.
-To map these annotations, use the :func:`gocats.categorize_dataset` option.
+To map these annotations, use the :func:`gocats.gocats.categorize_dataset` option.
 Navigate to the ARK.GOcats directory or add this directory to your PYTHONPATH and run the following:

 .. code:: bash